What is a Profitability Ratio? Analysis, Definition, & Ways to Improve

 Financial figures can sometimes be adjusted or manipulated to present a more favourable image of a company's financial standing.

-For instance, a business might strategically time certain expenses or accelerate revenue recognition to boost its profitability on paper.
+For example, a business might strategically time certain expenses or accelerate revenue recognition to boost its profitability on paper.

 Solution: